 Registration Coming Soon!

-The Museum of Life and Science offers a variety of 10-week classes for homeschooled elementary, middle and high school students.
+The Museum of Life and Science offers a variety of classes for homeschooled elementary, middle and high school students.
 Each class meets once a week for two or three hours.
-Through these classes, we foster curiosity in the world around us, and the use of science as a tool for exploring that world.
-Topics rotate and include Nature Exploration, Genetics and Conservation, LEGO Engineering, and more!
+Through these classes, we foster curiosity in the world around us and the use of science as a tool for exploring that world.
+Topics rotate and include Nature Exploration, Genetics and Conservation, High School Biology, and more!

 Questions should be directed to Bjorn Hennings, Homeschool Program Director.